RobRendell/libgdx-maven-archetype/README.md

     <keystore.alias>game</keystore.alias>
 ```

-to reflect path to your keystore file and the alias of the key you will use to sign your APK.
-Then
+to reflect the path to your keystore file and the alias of the key you will use to sign your APK.
-you can build a signed and zipaligned APK like so:
+Then you can build a signed and zipaligned APK like so:

 ```
 % cd mygame